Dani-RG/Project-1_Game_At-18.34/README.md

 - User can see a welcome page with instructions and a Start button.
 - User can see game page with an avatar and a classroom door to enter at 18:34, the time will be showed in a clock.
 - The minutes in the clock pass as fast as seconds.
--The round time is about 5 or 7 seconds, indicating 5 or 7 minutes in the game.
+- The round time is about 5 or 7 seconds, indicating 5 or 7 minutes in the game.
--User wins if he enter to the classroom at exactly 18:34.
+- User wins if he enter to the classroom at exactly 18:34.
--User loses if he enter the classroom at any other time or stay outside.
+- User loses if he enter the classroom at any other time or stay outside.
--If user wins a win alert will appear.
+- If user wins a win alert will appear.
--If user loses a new round will begin.
+- If user loses a new round will begin.
--User can cancel the round and the welcome page appears.
+- User can cancel the round and the welcome page appears.
--The avatar moves forward by itself, so the user only indicates him directions: north, south, east and west.
+- The avatar moves forward by itself, so the user only indicates him directions: north, south, east and west.

 ## User stories Backlog

 - Obstacles appearing
 - Every round the time pass faster
+- Classroom changes initial position
 - User can get bonuses

 ## File structure